-This curriculum of training in Gastroenterology was developed in 2015 and undergoes an annual review by Prof Steve Patchett, Clinical Lead for International Training in Gastroenterology, Dr Ann O' Shaughnessy, Head of Education, and the Gastroenterology Training Committee.
-The curriculum is approved by the Institute of Medicine.
+This International Clinical Fellowship Programme Curriculum in Gastroenterology was developed in 2015 and undergoes an annual review by Prof Stephen Patchett, Clinical Lead for International Training in Gastroenterology, and by the RCPI Education Department.
+The curriculum is approved by the Gastroenterology Training Committee and by the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 5.0 01 January 2023 Mariangela Esposito New subsections added Minimum Training Requirements updated ePortfolio forms names updated
+Version Date Published Last Edited By Version Comments 5.0 July 2024 Mariangela Esposito No edits from last version